-Bicycle storage demand on the Capitol Corridor trains has quickly outpaced the capacity to safely meet that demand in recent years.
-The CCJPA Bicycle Access Plan (2012) presented key actions to improve and increase on-train and secure station bicycle capacity.
-To accommodate the increasing demand for on-board bike storage, bicycle access initiatives include:
+The impacts of the COVID pandemic reduced the prior trending demand for bicycle storage demand.
+The CCJPA Bicycle Access Plan (2012) presented key actions to improve and increase on-train and secure station bicycle capacity that have been delivered upon ever since adoption.
+These improvements include:

-- Installed bike storage racks in all Northern California Coach Cars to store three bicycles on the lower level of the car. - Retrofitted 14 first generation California Cab Cars (8300-series) in FY 2013-14 to hold 13 bicycles as opposed to seven bicycles. - Configured five Surfliner Cab Cars (6000-series) with storage space for up to 13 bicycles in the lower level baggage area. - Added former California baggage cars (8200-series) with 15 bike storage capacity per car to the Capitol Corridor fleet as second bike cars on select Capitol Corridor trains. - Installed secure station bicycle parking at most Capitol Corridor stations. - Designed and installing onboard bike racks that increases storage capacity by 33 percent - Designing an onboard bicycle storage solution for the Superliner cars, which are leased from Amtrak for operations in the Capitol Corridor system.
+- Installed bike storage racks in all Northern California Coach Cars to store three bicycles on the lower level of the car. - Retrofitted 14 first generation California Cab Cars (8300-series) in FY 2013-14 to hold 13 bicycles as opposed to seven bicycles. - Configured five Surfliner Cab Cars (6000-series) with storage space for up to 13 bicycles in the lower level baggage area. - Added former California baggage cars (8200-series) with 15 bike storage capacity per car to the Capitol Corridor fleet as second bike cars on select Capitol Corridor trains. - Installed secure station bicycle parking at most Capitol Corridor stations. - Designed and installing onboard bike racks that increases storage capacity by 33 percent. - Designing an onboard bicycle storage solution for the Superliner cars, which are leased from Amtrak for operations in the Capitol Corridor system.